pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

     docker-compose up -d
     ```

-You can see messages in your terminal launching the default components of a TiDB cluster: 1 TiDB instance, 3 TiKV instances, 3 Placement Driver (PD) instances, Prometheus, Grafana, 2 TiSpark instances (one master, one slave), and a TiDB-Vision instance.
+You can see messages in your terminal launching the default components of a TiDB cluster: 1 TiDB instance, 3 TiKV instances, 3 Placement Driver (PD) instances, Prometheus, Grafana, 2 TiSpark instances (one master, one secondary), and a TiDB-Vision instance.

 Your terminal will show something like this: